At least 22 killed in Uganda bus crash

 The accident involved a passenger bus and another large truck, according to the Uganda Red Cross Society.
 The aid organization said the death toll was as high as 40.

-Fourteen other passengers were injured and air lifted a hospital in Kampala, police said.
+Fourteen other passengers were injured and airlifted to a hospital in Kampala, police said.
 Authorities released the names of the deceased Saturday afternoon and urged drivers to use "care and caution" on the roads.